Obertauern: Geography

+Climate

+Obertauern has a subarctic climate (Köppen Dfc).

 History

 Celts and Romans

 Obertauern has a long history, which goes back to the era of the Celts (4th – 1st century B.C.).
 Also, the Roman road led over the Tauern Pass (in Alpe) to Iuvavum (Salzburg).
 The tracks of old Roman wagons have been uncovered on this road.
 The relics of old milestones attest to Roman use of the pass.
 The upgrade of the road probably dates back to the time of the Emperor Claudius (41-54).

 Development of the village

 The first definite mention of the Radstädter Tauern was in the year 1207.
 In 1224, the records note that there was already a small church at the top of the pass.
 In 1517, it is documented that there were two innkeepers on the Tauern, referring to the houses of Schaidberg and Wisenegg.
 These two buildings are still in good order today.
 In 1519, the road was widened for to take coaches and wagons.
 In 1764, Archbishop Sigismund of Schrattenbach opened the posting house of Untertauern and there were two post runs per week.
 In 1870 this increased to four per week, and, in 1895, to twice daily.
 In 1902, the first skiers are recorded.